Major Netflix Show Returns for New Season, Gets 'Certified Fresh' Rotten Tomatoes Score

 The series, created by Charlie Brooker, has won three Emmy awards for Outstanding Television Movie: one for Season 3’s San Junipero, one for Season 4’s USS Callister, and another for the choose-your-own-adventure-style interactive film Bandersnatch.

 This new season is already just as beloved, with several critics declaring it a return to form after a mediocre season six.
-As it stands, season seven is currently sitting at an 85% Certified Fresh on Rotten Tomatoes.
+As it stands, Season 7 is currently sitting at an 85% Certified Fresh on Rotten Tomatoes.

 In a first, season seven delivers two sequel episodes.
 One, titled Plaything, sees Will Poulter reprise his role from Bandersnatch while acting alongside Doctor Who alum Peter Capaldi.
 Another sequel sees the crew of USS Callister escape their digital prison, only to be forced into the video game world that they were shielded from in their first adventure; the original cast, including Jesse Plemons, Cristin Milioti, and Jimmi Simpson, all return.